tuckerconnelly/principles/readme.md

  * If a scrape doesn't execute perfectly, log the reason why somewhere (like, in the database).
  * Call the service API directly, through puppeteer.
  * Source of truth should be implicit.
 Always allow updating data points from multiple sources.
+ * Never use a massive, magic upsert.
+Inserts and updates are two different operations and should be handled explicitly.
+ * Flow should be import -> verify/de-duplicate -> refresh.
+ * Deduplication is a very important step and should be handled carefully.
+Decide upfront if you want manual deduplication (high quality, time consuming), or automatic deduplication (fast, but could introduce false positives/negatives).

 ## Management